-Following a classical violin and voice degree, masters of pedagogy and graduate diploma of jazz voice, Heather devoted herself artistically to exploring the acoustic roots of jazz, blues, and country folk music.
-It is from a background of hard work and a musical family upbringing that Heather's singing and violin playing hold a depth and artistry making her one of the best of her generation.
+Heather studied classical violin and voice (B.Mus.hons), Honours in cognitive neuroscience, an MA in pedagogy and a Graduate Diploma of Jazz.
+Truly grateful her rigorous classical training has provided regular chances to moonlight in chamber ensembles, Heather is artistically devoted to exploring the acoustic roots of jazz, blues, ragtime and country folk music.
+From a musical family through the generations and a background of hard work, Heather's singing and violin playing hold a depth and artistry that make her one of the best of her generation.

-In Paris, Heather Stewart collaborates with some of the world’s best musicians and in groups including Orchestre Del Mar, Collective Paris Swing, Jake Sanders, Jason Marsalis, Matt Munisteri, Giacomo Smith, Nicholas Montier, Christophe Davot, Eamon McNelis, Leigh Barker and many more.
-She has won multiple awards for her blues and jazz albums and continues to build her audiences with a natural presence and joy in performance.
-Heather's latest Parisian collaboration with fingerpicking guitarist Lucas Montagnier is called The Dirty Ragtimers.
-They recently launched their brand new album "Fairytales of Montmartre" recorded whilst on tour in Chicago at Hi Style studios.
-The release party was sold out with a high energy capacity crowd filling Paris' illustrious Le Bal Blomet.
+In Paris, Heather Stewart often share the stage with Orchestre Del Mar, Collective Paris Swing, Leigh Barker Band, Jake Sanders, Jason Marsalis, Matt Munisteri, Giacomo Smith, Nicholas Montier, Christophe Davot, Eamon McNelis, and many more.
+Heather won multiple awards for her blues and jazz albums and continues to build audiences wherever she performs through her natural presence on stage and joy in performance.
+Heather's collaboration with Parisian fingerpicking guitarist Lucas Montagnier is called The Dirty Ragtimers.
+They launched their brand new album "Fairytales of Montmartre" recorded at Hi Style Studios during their Chicago winter tour.
+The album launch was completely completely sold out with an exhilarated crowd filling Paris' illustrious Le Bal Blomet.

-Recent performances have found Heather at Paris' famous Le Bal Blomet, La Coupole brasserie, Boeuf Sur Le Toit, La Bellevilloise, Caveau de la Huchette (La La Land), Dr Lupin and Sunday residency at Montmartre's Chez Camille.
+Recent performances in Paris venues include: Le Bal Blomet, La Coupole brasserie, Boeuf Sur Le Toit, La Bellevilloise, Caveau de la Huchette (La La Land), Dr Lupin and Sunday residency at Montmartre's Chez Camille.

-Influences: Billie Holiday, Ella Fitzgerald, Annette Hanshaw, Louis Armstrong, Sidney Bechet, Duke Ellington, Bessie Smith, Jelly Roll Morton, Irving Berlin, Gene Aubrey, Scott Joplin, Big Bill Broonzy, G and I Gershwin, Hoagy Carmichael...
+Influences: Annette Hanshaw, Billie Holiday, Ella Fitzgerald, Louis Armstrong, Sidney Bechet, Duke Ellington, Bessie Smith, Jelly Roll Morton, Irving Berlin, Gene Aubrey, Scott Joplin, Big Bill Broonzy, G and I Gershwin, Hoagy Carmichael and many more.